Beth Ames

 Monthly gatherings in Harvard Square brought together professionals and students from academia and industry around core themes: human values and their relationship to AI, algorithmic writing and critique, and UI design in algorithmic contexts.

-The initiative’s success directly inspired a new engineering school course launched in Fall 2017.
+The initiative’s success directly inspired ES91R: Human-Centered Algorithm Design, a Harvard SEAS course launched in Fall 2017.

 AI-Kitchen event — Ally Skills and the Future of Inclusive Technology WorkAI-Kitchen event — The Algorithms of Human AttractionAI-Kitchen event — The Algorithms of Human CurationAI-Kitchen event — The Algorithms of LogisticsAI-Kitchen event — The Algorithms of Political ParticipationAI-Kitchen event — The DRL and the Future of Sports and GamingAI-Kitchen event — The Future of Personal TransportationAI-Kitchen event — Netflix: The Algorithms of Chill